puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

   ls /etc/puppetlabs/code/environments/production/modules

-There's nothing there—no modules or `site.pp` manifest!
-This is because all the code in your puppet infrastructure should live on your puppet master, not your agent nodes.
-When a puppet run is triggered—either as scheduled or manually with the `puppet agent -t` command, it is the puppet master that compiles your puppet code into a manifest to be applied on your agent node.
+There's nothing there—no modules or `site.pp` manifest.
+Unless you're doing local development and testing of a module, the Puppet code for your infrastructure is kept on the puppet master node, not on each individual agent.
+When a puppet run is triggered—either as scheduled or manually with the `puppet agent -t` command, it is the puppet master that compiles your puppet code into a catalog to be applied on your agent node.

-So let's give it a try.
-Go ahead and trigger a puppet run on your `database` node.
+Let's give it a try.
+Trigger a puppet run on your `database` node.

   puppet agent -t